rohitsanj/doex/CONTRIBUTING.md

 pytest
 ```

-Now there should be a working and editable installation of doe to start making your own contributions.
+Now there should be a working and editable installation of doex to start making your own contributions.

 ### Building Documentation